A step-by-step tutorial on how to install a DIY drip irrigation system, an automatic watering system for plants, perfect for flowers and gardens.

 Another benefit to a drip system is that water is only applied where it is needed, not sprayed everywhere like a sprinkler.

-A drip irrigation system the most efficient way to water your landscaping, saving you water and money.
+A drip irrigation system is the most efficient way to water your landscaping, saving you water and money.
+And from the endless chore of weeding!

 These systems are easy to install, easy to design, and can be inexpensive.

-I wish I could say it would cost “X” amount to install a drip irrigation system.
-But it will depend on how long the landscaping area is and how many plants you have.
+The cost will depend on how long the landscaping area is and how many plants you have.

-To give you an estimate, if you are installing a drip valve that will water a 40-foot flower bed which has 14 plants.
-It will cost you about $110, about $2.75 per foot.
-Plus this will give you some extra supplies.
+To give you an estimate, let’s say you are installing a drip valve that will water a 40-foot flower bed with 14 plants.
+It will cost you a total of $110, about $2.75 per foot.

 Automatic watering system for plants